Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

 Nebraska Stats and Trends

-- In Nebraska's six games this year, it has four wins against the spread.
+- Nebraska has played six games, with four wins against the spread.

-- The Cornhuskers have always covered the spread this season when underdogs by 3.5 points or more.
+- This season, the Cornhuskers have won ATS in each of their two games as an underdog of 3 points or more.

-- Nebraska's games this year have gone over the total in one out of five opportunities (20%).
+- Nebraska's games this season have gone over the total in one out of five opportunities (20%).

-- Nebraska is 4-1 against the spread and 3-3 overall when the team puts up more than 12.8 points.
+- Nebraska is 4-1 against the spread and 3-3 overall when the team records more than 12.8 points.

 - The Cornhuskers average 503.7 yards per game, 217.9 more yards than the 285.8 the Wolverines allow.